What are your strengths?

 Careers where planning and organising are very important include: logistics manager, retail manager, events manager, advertising account manager, charity fund-raiser, publishing editor, training manager, marketing and librarian.

-See our page on action planning for more on this
+See our page on action planning for more about this

 Determined people take pleasure in completing tasks and persevere to achieve whatever they are striving for.
 They work hard to reach their goals and tackle obstacles as they arise.
 They finish what they start.
 It is not about being a perfectionist and the goals they have tend to be realistic.